Marganotvke/music_player_py/README.md

-# awful_music_player_py
+# music_player_py
-It's pretty awful.
+It's pretty average.
 Kinda.
 Well not quite, but still.
 <br>A python written music player using PyQt5.
 Currently supports a lot of file format (e.g. mp3, aac, wav, midi etc.)
 <br>Planned to include more functionality, such as audio visualizer (might not actually do this).